Pam Weintraub's Web Portfolio

 After converting OMNI Magazine into OMNI Internet, I went on to found three Internet companies with an assortment of partners:

 • Tools for Health, Inc. I was the founding president of this Event Horizon spin-off, created to foster communication between patients and doctors.
-To date, Tools for Health has been recipient of millions of dollars in venture funds and is currently in the black.
+Tools for Health was recipient of millions of dollars in venture funds and is currently subsumed in the larger entity, Livevox.

 • Divorce Central, one of the three largest web sites on the topic of divorce, was launched in February, 1997 based on the concept of a self-sustaining community and content from my book, The Complete Idiot's Guide to Surviving Divorce.
 Divorce Central, with a large and loyal membership, provides a small, steady income.
 I maintain it in collaboration with my co-author on the Idiot's Guide, Terry Hillman.